jit3pam/cucumber-java-skeleton/README.md

 ### Running a single scenario or feature

-Maven and Gradle do not (yet) support selecting single features or scenarios with JUnit selectors.
+Maven does not (yet) support selecting single features or scenarios with JUnit selectors.
 As a work around the `cucumber.features` property can be used.
 Because this property will cause Cucumber to ignore any other selectors from JUnit it is prudent to only execute the Cucumber engine.